Remote Incident Manager (RIM)

 • Press Option+Shift+Backspace.

-• Click on the large RIM icon in the upper left-hand corner of the session window.
+• Left-click the RIM icon in the middle of the title bar.

 Remote Control Zone